SVeena25/Veena_FullStackDeveloper_Portfolio/README.txt

 This is Big Picture, a simple, single page responsive site template by HTML5 UP.

-So I've been on a single page kick as of late, partly because I'm lazy, but mostly because they kick ass for experimentation.
+So I've been on a single page kick as of late, partly because I'm excited, but mostly because they kick ass for experimentation.
 In this case, Big Picture makes heavy use of my (tentatively named and soon to be released) "scrollgress" and "scrollwatch" jQuery plugins to pull off some interesting effects as you